opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

     policy = PPOPolicy(cfg.policy, model=model)

-Set up runtime modules
+Set up execution modules
 --------------------------

-NerveX needs to build some runtime components to manage an RL training procedure.
+NerveX needs to build some execution components to manage an RL training procedure.
 A :class:`Collector <nervex.worker.BaseSerialCollector>` is used to sample and provide data for training.
 A :class:`Learner <nervex.worker.BaseLearner>` is used to receive training data and conduct the training (including updating networks, strategy and experience pool, etc.).